William Johnston (priest): Japan

 Johnston joined the Jesuit Order and in 1951 was assigned to postwar Japan, joining the Jesuit community at Taura.
 After two years of learning Japanese, he joined the staff of Sophia University, Tokyo, to teach English.

 Johnston studied theology at Shakujii and became interested in mysticism, Zen Buddhism, and inter-religious understanding.
 He was ordained a priest in March 1957 after completing his studies.
 In 1958, he spent six months in Rome, an experience he later described as “nothing short of a revolution” in his life.
 He then studied at the Lumen Vitae catechetical institute in Brussels, where he deeply engaged with mysticism, including traditions like transcendental meditation.
 While in Belgium, Johnston deepened his practice of silent, vertical contemplative prayer and encountered the psychological theories of Carl Jung.
-Although he did not identify as a Jungian, Jonson was significantly influenced by Jung's concept of the psyche as composed of multiple layers, containing both positive and negative elements that must be acknowledged and integrated.
+Although he did not identify as a Jungian, Johnston was significantly influenced by Jung's concept of the psyche as composed of multiple layers, containing both positive and negative elements that must be acknowledged and integrated.

 After a short period ministering in a New York parish, he returned to Japan in 1960 and resumed teaching at Sophia University.
 His doctoral thesis (published in 1978 as The Mysticism of the Cloud of Unknowing) is considered his most significant work.

 Johnston earned a doctorate in mystical theology from Sophia University, Tokyo, and carried out specific studies on Buddhism.
 Influenced heavily by Jesuit priest Hugo Enomiya-Lassalle, he actively participated in the dialogue between Zen Buddhism and Christianity.
-Johnson also studied Zen with Heinrich Dumoulin.
+Johnston also studied Zen with Heinrich Dumoulin.

-Johnson was influenced by Shigeto Oshida and later practised Zen under the guidance of Yamada Koun but insisted on continuing to recite the Jesus Prayer despite Yamada's contrary instructions, which ended the master-disciple relationship.
+Johnston was influenced by Shigeto Oshida and later practised Zen under the guidance of Yamada Koun but insisted on continuing to recite the Jesus Prayer despite Yamada's contrary instructions, which ended the master-disciple relationship.